algobulls/pyalgotrading/docs/strategies/common_options_strategy.md

 **v. get_internals**:

-* Returns the values i.e both the entry and exit orders stored inside the tags list.
+* Returns the values i.e. both the entry and exit orders stored inside the tags list.

 ---